Zhang-Yihao/Adversarial-Representation-Engineering/README.md

 # Adversarial Representation Engineering

 ## Introduction
-This is a minimal scale demo still in the testing phase.
+This is a minimal scale demo still in the testing phase, which provides implementation for Section 5.1 **Alignment: To Generate (Harmful Responses) or Not to Generate**.

 ## Setup
-`argparse` is not implemented for now, and parameters are hardcoded in `main.py`.
+Parameters are hardcoded in `main.py` for now.
 If you need to modify the parameters, please edit `main.py` directly.
+We will implement `argparse` in the near future.

 ## Execution
 Currently, you can run the program by executing: